YiyuHong/dacon_tour2022/README.md

 We also have tried knowledge distillation learning using the predicted ensembled test result.

-We mixed the test data and train data to train a new model where the label for the test data is the ensembled predicted probability of test sample in the `seed_wise_ensemble` folder.
+We mixed the test data and train data to train a new model where the label for the test data is the ensembled predicted probability, in the `seed_wise_ensemble` folder, of test sample.

 Run following script to do knowledge distillation.
 Change line 359~365 to your own data path.